Pala Empire: Revival under Mahipala I

-Mahipala I recovered northern and eastern Bengal within three years of ascending the throne in 978 CE.H also recovered his capital, Gauda, which had been lost to he Kambojas.
+Mahipala I recovered northern and eastern Bengal within three years of ascending the throne in 978 CE.
+He also recovered his capital, Gauda, which had been lost to he Kambojas.
 He also recovered the northern part of the present-day Burdwan division.
 During his reign, Rajendra Chola I of the Chola Empire frequently invaded Bengal from 1021 to 1023 CE to get Ganges water and in the process, succeeded to humble the rulers, acquiring considerable booty.
 The rulers of Bengal who were defeated by Rajendra Chola were Dharmapal, Ranasur and Govindachandra, who might have been feudatories under Mahipala I of the Pala Dynasty.
 Rajendra Chola I also defeated Mahipala, and obtained from the Pala king "elephants of rare strength, women and treasure".
 Mahipala also gained control of north and south Bihar, probably aided by the invasions of Mahmud of Ghazni, which exhausted the strength of other rulers of North India.
 He may have also conquered Varanasi and surrounding area, as his brothers Sthirapala and Vasantapala undertook construction and repairs of several sacred structures at Varanasi.
 Later, the Kalachuri king Gangeyadeva annexed Varanasi after defeating the ruler of Anga, which was probably Mahipala's son Nayapala.

 Second period of decline

 Nayapala, the son of Mahipala I, defeated the Kalachuri king Karna (son of Ganggeyadeva) after a long struggle.
 The two later signed a peace treaty at the mediation of the Buddhist scholar Atiśa.
 During the reign of Nayapala's son Vigrahapala III, Karna once again invaded Bengal but was defeated.
 The conflict ended with a peace treaty, and Vigrahapala III married Karna's daughter Yauvanasri.
 Vigrahapala III was later defeated by the invading Chalukya king Vikramaditya VI.
 Vigrahapala III also faced another invasion led by the Somavamsi king Mahasivagupta Yayati of Orissa.
 Subsequently, a series of invasions considerably reduced the power of the Palas.
 The Varmans occupied eastern Bengal during his reign.

 The successor and older son of Vighrahapala III by his wife Yauvanashri, Mahipala II's reign is well-documented by Sandhyakar Nandi in Ramacharitam.
 Mahipala II imprisoned his brothers Ramapala and Surapala II, on the suspicion that they were conspiring against him.
-Soon afterwards, he faced a rebellion of vassal chiefs from the Kaibarta (fishermen).
-A chief named Divya (or Divvoka) killed him and occupied the Varendra region.
+Soon afterwards, he faced a rebellion of Samantas led by Kaivarta vassal Divya.
+Divya (or, Dibyak) killed him and occupied the Varendra region.
 The region remained under the control of his successors Rudak and Bhima.
 Surapala II escaped to Magadha and died after a short reign.
 He was succeeded by his brother Ramapala, who launched a major offensive against Divya's nephew Bhima.
 He was supported by his maternal uncle Mathana and cousin Sivarajadeva of the Rashtrakuta dynasty, as well as several feudatory chiefs of south Bihar and south-west Bengal.
 Ramapala conclusively defeated Bhima, killing him and his family in a cruel manner.
+Historian Ryosuke Furui noted that Kaivarta rebellion decisively weakened Pala's control over subordinate rulers.
+It also paved the way for their fall in the hands of another power, the Senas, who rose after the event.